simgrid/simgrid/docs/source/app_smpi.rst

 precious for that).
 Then, try to modify your model (of the platform, of the collective operations) to reduce the most preeminent differences.

-If the discrepancies come from the computing time, try adapting the \c smpi/host-speed: reduce it if your simulation runs faster than in reality.
+If the discrepancies come from the computing time, try adapting the ``smpi/host-speed``: reduce it if your simulation runs faster than in reality.
 If the error come from the communication, then you need to fiddle with your platform file.